Wound Management and Healing with Clireon™

 First Aid: Open Wound Management

-When a wound cannot or should not be closed, open wound management may be appropriate.
+When a wound cannot or should not be closed, open wound management may be appropriate to kill bacteria and promote long-term healing.
 Such wounds include those in which there has been a loss of skin that makes closure impossible or those that are too grossly infected to close.

 Open wound management is based on repeated bandaging and debridement as